-Capital assets consist primarily of ACE's software utilized in the Nebraska Choice Gas Program.
-The software improves ACE's services to customers and expedites answers to customer questions during the annual sign-up period in the Nebraska Choice Gas Program.
-Capital assets increased in 2019 due to software enhancements exceeding depreciation.
-Capital assets decreased in 2018 due to depreciation exceeding software enhancements.
+Capital assets consist primarily of ACE's software.
+The software improves ACE's services to customers and expedites answers to customer questions during the annual selection period in the Nebraska Choice Gas Program.
+Capital assets increased in 2021 as software enhancements exceeded depreciation.
+Capital assets decreased in 2020 as software enhancements were less than depreciation.